 We believe that educators are partners in learning with children.
 We believe that knowledge is socially constructed through relationships with others.
 With this view, educators build strong trusting relationships with the children, and their families, and learn alongside them.
 Educators observe and listen to the children and encourage deeper thinking through thoughtful questions, documentation of their thinking and an engaging environment full of a wide range of materials that meet each child’s strengths and interests.

-Every child is entitled to be given the opportunity to develop personal responsibility and social skills, to learn to problem-solve and to learn about diversity and inclusion.
+CROW believes every child is entitled to be given the opportunity to develop personal responsibility and social skills; to learn to problem-solve and to learn about diversity and inclusion.

-Providing positive learning environments and experiences, focused on active play-based learning, encourage children’s communication, self-expression and self-regulation and fosters children’s sense of belonging.
+Providing positive learning environments and experiences, focused on active play-based learning, encourages children’s communication, self-expression and self-regulation and fosters children’s sense of belonging.

 - Recognize each child as having equal rights to participate in program activities